Octree Diffusion for Semantic Scene Generation and Completion: Methods

-Each voxel patch is processed by a shared encoder composed of convolutions followed by an MLP, yielding a latent vector.
-Patches consisting only of empty voxels are skipped, further improving efficiency.
+We therefore introduce a patch-based VAE, which compresses local cuboid patches into compact latent vectors while discarding empty regions.
+More specifically, each voxel patch is processed by a shared encoder composed of convolutions followed by an MLP, yielding a latent vector (Figure \ref{fig:patch_encoder}).
+Patches consisting only of empty voxels are skipped, such that the latents remain as sparse as possible.
+The resulting octree is therefore, of shallower depth, denser, and more geometry-alligned for dual octree graph network.

 The latent vectors are then embedded into a dual octree graph, where a GraphVAE aggregates multi-scale context.
 The encoder compresses the latent graph to a shallower depth, while the decoder expands it back to its original depth, i.e., per-patch latents.
-During decoding, before each deconvolution step $t$, a shared MLP head projects onto each node at the depth $t$, which predicts the split signals.
+During decoding, before each deconvolution step, a shared MLP head predict the split signal for each node at the depth $d$ (split signal is described in section \ref{split-signal}).
 Deconvolution only operates on nodes that are split.
 Finally, each latent is decoded by a shared deconvolutional head into voxel-wise semantic probabilities.

 The VAE is optimized with three terms:

 where $\mathcal{L}_{\text{sem}}$ is cross-entropy for semantic reconstruction, $\mathcal{L}_{\text{octree}}$ is binary cross-entropy on split signals across octree levels, and $\mathcal{L}_{\text{KL}}$ is a KL penalty with weight $\beta$.
 This encourages the VAE to produce structure-aware, generative-ready latents.